Two seated men talking in restaurant setting image

 • Make it a team effort.
 Be sure to discuss and develop your value proposition with key stakeholders within your practice.
 What you feel makes your business unique may be different from what others find unique.
 That’s a good thing.
 Objective collaboration helps you take a deep dive into how you operate, who your ideal clients are, and what benefits you can provide them.

 • Get client feedback.
 Consider reaching out to your top clients and asking for their insights.
-Clients who have been with you long-term probably have more than a few reasons for why they continue, and enjoy, working with you.
+Clients who have been with you long-term probably have more than a few reasons why they enjoy working with you.

 Their answers can help you gain a deeper understanding of the qualities your firm possesses and how you can apply talking points to address common investor uncertainty and client pain points.
-Plus, this exercise gives you an opportunity to check-in with clients, show them you care about their experience, and receive testimonials you can share with your team, and apply to your marketing materials or collateral for the future.
+Plus, this exercise gives you an opportunity to check in with clients, show them you care about their experience, and potentially even receive testimonials you can share with your team or include in future marketing materials.

 • Practice it: Once you have your value proposition finalized, get comfortable telling your story and what makes you unique.
 This will enable you to confidently explain your services and benefits to prospective clients without it seeming robotic or rehearsed.

 Set some general guidelines around how this language fits into specific parts of your financial planning and advisory practice.
-This can include your phone greetings, client review invitations and follow ups, event planning, digital brand messaging and more.
+This can include your phone greetings, client review invitations and follow ups, event planning, digital brand messaging, and more.
 Make sure everyone on your team has a level of comfort and sense of ownership with the value proposition they have created together.
 Allow them time to internalize it and make it their own when they interact with clients.
+Making it “hard to forget” for anyone working at the firm will ensure that everyone embodies that value prop when interacting with clients.

-Start weaving your value proposition language into every area of your practice, from blog content development, social media posts, thought leadership sessions, networking events and more.
+Start weaving your value proposition into every area of your practice, from blog content development social media posts, thought leadership sessions, networking events, and more.
 Most importantly, consistently incorporate it into client and prospect communications to stand out from the competitive landscape.

 Confidentially connect